JoaoDavid/tcomp1920_compiler/README.md

 Syntax Highlighter
 ------------------

+1) Install Visual Studio Code

-1) Go to the extensions tab
+2) Go to the extensions tab

-2) Click on the three dots, Install from VSIX...
+3) Click on the three dots, Install from VSIX...

-3) Select the casual-syntax-highlighter-0.0.1.vsix file in the run directory
+4) Select the casual-syntax-highlighter-0.0.1.vsix file in the run directory

 Maven Project